xenova/chat-downloader/docs/README.rst

     channelName - the name for the stream.

+    fileFormat - file extension to be used.

     uid - UserID, map to your desired User ID (fallback to 9001)

     gid - GroupID, map to your desired Group ID (fallback to 9001)

-The File will be saved as streamName-YearMonthDate-HourMinuteSecond.json
+The File will be saved as streamName-YearMonthDate-HourMinuteSecond.ext

 ##########
 Chat Items